Veams/documentation/methodology/instruments/components/methodology__components.md

 ### Why you should we use components?

 The main reason to use components is reusability.
-Reusability allows you drop components into your pages and not only will they just work, they will look they way were designed, too.
+Reusability allows you to drop components into your pages and not only will they just work, they will look they way were designed to look.

 Veams has a library of components.
 You can install them and snap them together like legos to quickly build pages.